 - You were waived out of FINC 650, so UDSIS will block your attempts to register for any course in the FINC 650 series, such as 651, 652, etc.

 Simply send a quick note to your advisor with your full legal name, student ID number, and the course you need.
 Let us know you have a course waiver so we can quickly get you in the course.

 Hold on your account

-Check the status of your account via UDSIS or via Student Financial Services.
-Report any discrepancies to email@example.com.
-A concise, polite email can work wonders.
-If you have a hold because of an unpaid balance or an immunization hold, you cannot register until you have taken care of those items with the appropriate office.
+You can check the status of your account via UDSIS or via Student Financial Services.
+Report any discrepancies to firstname.lastname@example.org.
+If you have a hold because of an unpaid balance, immunization hold or you have not completed any required training such as sexual misconduct training, you cannot register until you have taken care of the hold.